micposso/Angular-Spotify-App/README.md

 # Angular Spotify App

-This is an Angular2 app that utilizes the Spotify API to pull songs titles and album covers.
-It also uses a media player to listen to the titles.
+This is an Angular2 app that utilizes the Spotify web API to search for songs and artist.
+You can also preview songs with a media player.